 The path shortly picks back up – now as gravel.
-Turn right to continue on (I told you, just keep to the right and you’ll be okay).
+Turn right to continue on (I told you, just keep right and you’ll be okay).
 At the 1.6-mile mark, you have a choice.

 At the 1.7-mile mark, you’ll return to a familiar trail.
 Turn right and re-trace your steps from here to your car parked on Marlin Bay Drive.

-For those eager to take on a second (or third) hike, First Landing State Park in Virginia Beach is a short eight minutes away by car.
+Of note, First Landing State Park in Virginia Beach is a short eight minutes away by car.
 This is the most-visited state park in Virginia.

 At First Landing, check out the Bald Cypress Trail (1.8 miles) and the Osmanthus Trail (3.2 miles).
 These are two of my favorites.

 Looking for more steps on area hiking trails?
 Check out a few of my favorite hikes in Virginia Beach.